Skip to main content

 Memories are per Mini, per user.
 They're not shared with other staff, and they don't change anything for other people using the same Mini.
 If a colleague prefers dot points and you prefer paragraphs, you'll each get responses formatted the way you like.
 Preferences you set with one Mini don't carry across to others — each Mini remembers your preferences independently.

-You can review your memories at any time by clicking on the Mini's profile details and viewing Memories.
-If something doesn't look right get in contact with us, or correct the memory direct in the chat and the memory will be updated.
+💡 Tip: You can review your memories at any time by clicking on the Mini's profile details and viewing Memories.
+If something doesn't look right, correct it directly in the chat and the memory will be updated.

 This is particularly useful for staff who write a lot of reports or notes and want consistent formatting without having to specify it each time.

-If you have questions you can message us anytime through the Help Desk in the app or on this page.
-We are here to help.
+If you have questions or something isn't working as expected, message us through the help icon in the bottom-right corner of Minikai.
+We're here to help.

 Did this answer your question?